caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 The regular expression language used is RE2, included in Go.
 See the [RE2 syntax reference](https://github.com/google/re2/wiki/Syntax) and the [Go regexp syntax overview](https://pkg.go.dev/regexp/syntax).

 As of v2.8.0, if `name` is _not_ provided, the name will be taken from the named matcher's name.
 For example a named matcher `@foo` will cause this matcher to be named `foo`.
-The main advantage of specifying a name is if more than one regexp matcher is used in the same named matcher.
+The main advantage of specifying a name is if more than one regexp matcher (e.g. `header_regexp` and [`path_regexp`](#path-regexp), or multiple different header fields) is used in the same named matcher.

 Capture groups can be accessed via [placeholder](/docs/caddyfile/concepts#placeholders) in directives after matching:
 - `{re.<name>.<capture_group>}` where: